 - Key Features: Supports a rich set of metadata, scripts for pre and post-installation actions, and version tracking.

-- Dependency Handling: dpkg doesn’t handle dependency resolution, for handling dependency it needs higher-level tools like apt.
+- Dependency Handling: dpkg doesn’t handle dependency resolution automatically, for handling dependency it needs higher-level tools like apt.
+It can handle resolution automatically.

 B. Redhat Package Manager